maziac/z80dismblr/Readme.md

 ---

 A leaf:

 ![](documentation/images/starwarrior_dot_leaf.jpg)

-A call to unassigned memory (in case of SNA files for the ZX Spectrum this would be calls into the ROM area):
+A call to unassigned memory result in a gray bubble (in case of SNA files for the ZX Spectrum this would be calls into the ROM area):

 ![](documentation/images/starwarrior_dot_equ.jpg)